Occhipinti-Lab/From-bulk-to-single-cell-and-spatial-data-for-metabolic-dysregulations/Tutorial - Single-cell and spatial transcriptomics validation/Readme.md

-This step-by-step tutorial includes all the steps to perform single-cell and spatial transcritpomics validation
+Single-Cell & Spatial Transcriptomics Validation

+This repository contains a Google Colab tutorial for performing validation using single-cell and spatial transcriptomics data.
+The tutorial is beginner-friendly and walks through all the steps, from data preparation to visualisation of results.